-Jenny Lynn is an accomplished photo-based artist, whose work has been widely exhibited, collected, and published.
+Jenny Lynn is an accomplished photo-based artist, whose work is widely exhibited, collected, and published.

-Ms. Lynn has also created a number of signature art objects, such as her Eyewatch wristwatch, Box of Blue, and PhotoTotems.
+Ms. Lynn has also created a number of signature art objects, such as her Eyewatch wristwatch, and her three-dimensional PhotoTotems.
 Her largest project to date is "Dreams in Transit," a 10-foot by 30-foot public art piece commissioned by New Jersey Transit, permanently installed at the 9th Street Station in Hoboken, New Jersey.

 Jenny Lynn’s artwork is represented in many private and public collections, including the Philadelphia Museum of Art, the Center for Creative Photography, and the Norton Museum of Art.
 Ms. Lynn exhibits regularly at galleries and museums, and her retrospective monograph, PhotoPlay, features numerous examples of her inventive works.